utahjohnnymontana/DVD-Rip-Prep/README.md

 ### Beasts (1976)

 PAL format, non-interlaced.
-These ran just fine with the default settings.
+These ran just fine with the default settings and PAL conversion.

 ### Bonanza (1959)